So7eN7/Chess-ai/Chess-RL/README.md

 # Chess AI with Reinforcement Learning

 ## Overview
+### V2
 This project fine-tunes reinforcement learning (RL) models to play chess using Stable-Baselines3 (SB3) and OpenSpiel(WIP).
 It targets a 2–3 hour training window on an NVIDIA RTX 4070 SUPER GPU, focusing on DQN, PPO, A2C, and an AlphaZero-inspired approach(WIP).
+### V3
+RL algorithms implemented from scratch also AlphaZero (Not using OpenSpiel, instead a simplified MCTS).
+Now the game is using Jupyter widgets for a better UI during gameplay.
 The framework includes a custom chess environment, neural network policies, RL training, and an interactive play interface with visual board display.

 ## Table of Contents
+## V2 Structure
 ### 1. Project Setup
 - **Purpose**: Installs dependencies and configures the GPU environment.
 - **File**: `Cell 1` in Jupyter notebook.